WE ARE LOCAL. The money you donate to United Way of Southwestern PA supports LOCAL programs and agencies.

-United Way of Allegheny County is a change agent and efficient community fundraiser that improves lives by addressing critical community needs.
+United Way of Southwestern PA is a change agent and efficient community fundraiser that improves lives by addressing critical community needs.
 By convening diverse partners and investing in programs and people to advance solutions, United Way creates long-lasting change and helps children and youth succeed, strengthens and supports families by promoting financial stability, ensures the safety and well-being of vulnerable seniors and adults with disabilities and provides county-wide access to information and referral sources that meet basic needs.

 A. Traditionally, United Way has been thought of as a fundraiser – most people think about the dollars

 raised and the agencies that receive funds.
 While our United Way is one of the best in the country in terms of fundraising, fundraising and investments alone aren’t enough.

 That’s why United Way has shifted from measuring success by how much the campaign raises and the

 results of individual programs to measuring success by the results we achieve in our communities as a whole.
 We’re doing that by concentrating on fi nding solutions to the root causes of the most serious problems.
 United Way’s experience and the experience of others tells us that’s the best way to help the most people.
 United Way is taking a leadership role in engaging our community around priority goals -- preparing children, youth and young adults to succeed in school and life, helping struggling families achieve fi nancial stability, helping seniors remain safely in their homes and supporting people with disabilities so they can live life to its fullest.

 A. United Way works every day to advance the common good by focusing on children and youth, struggling families, seniors and people with disabilities.
 One gift to United Way’s Impact Fund combines with those of thousands of other people to fund solutions to these issues that affect all of us.
 No other single contribution supports as many critical human service, health and community development programs that make a difference throughout our community.